A Timeline of Innovation

-1993 – Company founder, Gary Sage invented the first oil vac system.
+1993 – Gary Sage, company founder, invented the first oil vac system.

-Gary initially created the first oil vac system so he could change the oil in his irrigation engine without spilling oil on himself or the ground.
-After putting his new invention to use, a lightbulb went off — this new lube exchange system was not only cleaner, it was faster!
+Gary created the first oil vac system on the family farm so he could change the oil in his irrigation engine without spilling oil on himself or the ground.
+After putting his new invention to use, a lightbulb went off.
+This new lube exchange system was not only cleaner, it was faster!

-Throughout the rest of the 1990s, Gary began to manufacture more oil vac systems for other farmers in the Midwest.
-Word continued to spread and the demand continue to rise.
+Through the rest of the 1990s, Gary manufactured more oil vac systems for other farmers in the Midwest.
+Word spread and the demand continued to rise.

-The oil vac system had made its way into a number of industries including oil and gas field service, heavy equipment fleet operators, generator maintenance, rental fleet companies and more.
-By 2001 Gary, knew it was time to take the plunge and open up shop full-time.
-He then opened the Sage Oil Vac headquarters in Amarillo, Texas, and began to manufacture mobile lube equipment.
+The oil vac system had made its way into a number of industries — including oil and gas field service and maintenance for heavy-equipment fleets, generators, rental-fleet companies and more.
+By 2001, Gary knew it was time to take the plunge and open up shop full time.
+He opened the Sage Oil Vac headquarters in Amarillo, Texas, and began to manufacture mobile lube equipment.

-2004 – Sage Oil Vac secured a game-changing business partnership with the Army Reserves.
+2004 – Sage Oil Vac secured a business partnership with the U.S. Army Reserve.

-With a new partnership established to build custom systems for the Army Reserves, Sage Oil Vac doubles in size.
+With a new partnership established to build custom systems for the U.S. Army Reserve, Sage Oil Vac doubled in size.
 To accommodate the rapid growth, the company built an additional 24,000-square-foot facility.

 2007 – The first wind gearbox oil exchange (GOEX) system was created.

-Sage Oil Vac developed the wind GOEX system in 2007 and forever changed the way that oil is changed in the wind turbine industry.
-This unique invention created a new niche market for Sage.
-In the years that followed, Sage gained an international distributor in Australia and an international dealer in the European wind market.
+Sage Oil Vac developed the wind GOEX system in 2007 and forever transformed the way oil is changed in the wind turbine industry.
+This unique invention created a new niche market for the company.
+In the years that followed, Sage Oil Vac gained an international machine distributor in Australia and an international dealer in the European wind market.

 2012 – A year of recognition.

-In 2012, Sage Oil Vac was awarded the Top Small Business of the Year Award by the Amarillo Chamber of Commerce and the Presidential “E” Award for growth in exports.
+In 2012, Sage Oil Vac was awarded the Top Small Business of the Year Award by the Amarillo Chamber of Commerce and the President’s “E” Award for growth in exports.